 John A. Lumpkin II

 Along with his passion for the church, he is also a part of Beyond Music.
 Beyond Music is an online platform where artists from around the world can create music.
-The co-founder Tina Turner is a part of the Ambassadors for this movement and the artistic directors have been Larry Klien, Manu Katche, Michael League, and Bill Laurance.
+The late co-founder Tina Turner was a part of the Ambassadors for this movement and the artistic directors have been Larry Klien, Manu Katche, Michael League, and Bill Laurance.